-Course grading/evaluations:

-Grades for this course are based on a point system.
-To determine the final course grade, the total number of points earned will be divided by the total points available and the grade will be assigned based on the following percentages:
+Course Grading/Student Performance Evaluation: Grades for this course are based on a point system.
+To determine the final course grade, the total number of points earned will be divided by the total points available and the grade will be assigned based on the following percentages.
+Final grade will be rounded.

-A. 90-100% B- 80-89% C- 70-79% D- 60-69% F- below 60%
+A- 90-100% B- 80-89% C- 70-79% D- 60-69% F- below 60%